-In Life Reinsurance, a severe pandemic is a major risk.
+In Life reinsurance, a severe pandemic is a major risk.
 In the past century, three major outbreaks of influenza occurred and claimed millions of lives.
-Most recently in March 2020, the Covid-19 outbreak was declared a global pandemic.
-Please refer to Section C.1.1 for uncertainties relating to Covid-19 and how it has been impacting SCOR's risk profile.
-The occurrence of such events could cause large losses to SGLRI due to increased mortality far beyond the usual volatility.
-A lethal virus strain not only of influenza but of any other communicable disease could lead to a material increase in mortality rates and increased medical costs which could significantly impact SGLRI's results.
+Most recently, in March 2020, the Covid-19 outbreak was declared a global pandemic.
+Please refer to section C.1.1 for detail relating to Covid-19 and how it has been impacting SCOR's risk profile.
+The occurrence of a such similar events could cause large losses to SI due to increased mortality far beyond the usual volatility.
+A lethal virus strain not only of influenza but of any other communicable disease could lead to a material increase in mortality rates and increased medical costs which could significantly impact SI's results.